Why did you become a doula?

 There's only one rule for birthing, I'm not a medical professional, and a doula is not a substitute for a midwife.
 Outside of that there are a myriad of ways you might want me to support you during the birth of your baby, physically, emotionally, or even from outside of the birthing room.
 Maybe looking after your birthing partner(s), or any young children who live with you.
 It's always more than preferable to have explored these options before the main event, but it's never too late to reach out to me for support.
 If you're in labour and you think you need me, call.

 Congratulations!
-This is the start of your journey, and where you begin to lay the foundations for your life as a parent.
+You've already begun to lay the foundations for your life as a parent.
 You may be feeling like you want support focused on the things you're going through in the present, or maybe you're looking forward towards the birth.
 The centre of both of these feelings can best be described as adjusting to transition.
 During this time I can provide a fresh pair of un-biased eyes, helping you look at where you are now, and where you would like to be at the end of your birthing journey.
 As my client you will always take the lead on what you want to explore, and I can support you with evidence-based practical information, links to professionals in your local area, or just a good old-fashioned shoulder to cry on.
+This is also when we start our hypnobirthing sessions (if you choose this service) to find out more about hypnobirthing click here.

 Where postpartum starts and ends can feel like a fuzzy progression.
 It even takes your baby some time from when they are first born, to realise they are separate from the person who grew them.
 Many parents feel this evolution takes years, if not a lifetime!
 My goal is to help you navigate through the very first hurdles you face with your tiny human.
 You may want some signposts for postnatal advice, practical help around the house, or somebody to help mediate with visitors and in-laws.
 You may also find that you need to take some time to process your birthing experience, your previous birthing experiences, or memories and feelings that resurface from your own birth or childhood.
 I can provide a safe space and a listening ear, for anything you need to vent in order to move on with your journey.
 Although uniquely wonderful, it's also widely acknowledged that this can be a very challenging time for parents, and I will do everything I can to leave you feeling safe, secure, and in control.